What is GMP Class A and B Cleanroom Environments?

 Several international regulations govern GMP cleanroom requirements.
 Key among them are:

-According to Jason.peng, "A Deiiang™ Cleanroom designed to meet the updated EU GMP Annex 1 requirements typically incorporates 15-20% more monitoring points and 25% more robust contamination control measures compared to previous standards."
+According to Jason.peng, "A Deiiang™ cleanroom designed to meet the updated EU GMP Annex 1 requirements typically incorporates 15-20% more monitoring points and 25% more robust contamination control measures compared to previous standards."

 Proper design is foundational to meeting GMP cleanroom requirements.
 The design phase establishes the framework for all subsequent validation, operation, and maintenance activities.
 Effective implementation of GMP cleanroom requirements during design prevents costly modifications later and ensures long-term compliance.